Master of Science in Conservation (Dist.),

 Clara is skilled in architectural drafting, illustration and graphic design and is highly trained in the use of the full Adobe Design Suite.
 While working in Hong Kong, she was responsible for designing the layout of professional publications, exhibition panels and the production of guide maps for local heritage trails.
 In recent years, she has played a leading role in the organisation of conservation related workshops in Asia.

-The first task of Clara with Carrig is the research and development of illustrative case studies for Climate Change Adaptation Sectoral Plan for Built and Architectural Heritage, in which Carrig, along with a specially compiled team of experts have been appointed via public tender by the Department of Culture, Heritage and the Gaeltacht to prepare this first plan in Ireland.
+The first task of Clara with Carrig is the research and development of illustrative case studies for Climate Change Adaptation Sectoral Plan for Built and Archaeological Heritage, in which Carrig, along with a specially compiled team of experts have been appointed via public tender by the Department of Culture, Heritage and the Gaeltacht to prepare this first plan in Ireland.
 Clara is also managing the company’s website and social media platforms.

 Clara is a member of ICOMOS Ireland.